michaelcaterisano/restaurant-vendor-orders/README.md

 There are various ways to setup a debugger for your Jest tests.
 We cover debugging in Chrome and [Visual Studio Code](https://code.visualstudio.com/).

-> Note: debugging tests requires Node 8 or higher.
+> Product: debugging tests requires Node 8 or higher.

 ### Debugging Tests in Chrome